1deam0nster/RGBStrip_app/README.md

-# RGB Led Strip with Particle.io
+# RGB Led Strip UI with Particle.io

-> A Vue.js project controll panel for RGB Strip with Particle.io, all code with backend coming soon.
+> A Vue.js project controll panel for RGB Strip with Particle.io, UI by Vuetifyjs.

 ## Build Setup